jonthornton/jquery-timepicker/README.md

 	```

 - **getTime**
-Get the time using a Javascript Date object, relative to a Date object (default: today).
+Get the time using a Javascript Date object, relative to a Date object (default: Jan 1, 1970).

 	```javascript
 	$('#getTimeExample').timepicker('getTime');